-Location Description this program will primarily be in the west hill west end and arbor hill neighborhoods Planned Activities

-7 Project Name Ezra Prentice Program

-Target Area SOUTH END

-Goals Supported Public Services Assistance

-Needs Addressed Public Services

-Funding CDBG: \$60,000

-Description The B&G club is requesting funding to provide after school, teen and summer camp programming in the Ezra Prentic Homes Housing Authority locations.
+Estimate the number and type of families that will benefit from the proposed activities Location Description this program will primarily be in the west hill west end and arbor hill neighborhoods Planned Activities this program will provide care management for chronic conditions via mobile and telehealth tools for Albany's vulnerable population with chronic diseases.
+4 Project Name Ezra Prentiss Program Target Area SOUTH END Goals Supported Public Services Assistance Needs Addressed Public Services Funding CDBG: \$25,000 Description The B&G club is requesting funding to provide after school, teen and summer camp programming in the Ezra Prentiss Homes Housing Authority locations.
 The after school program will serve 25-30 low to moderate income youth ages 6-12 and an additional 15-20 teens.
 During the summer months a full day summer camp will operate with an estimated 25-30 youth.
 The teen program will consist of a traveling program that travels to other Albany Housing locations, serving an additional 20 teens per site.

-Target Date 5/31/2022

-Estimate the number and type of families that will benefit from the proposed activities the Boys and Girls Club expects to serve 50 youth with this program

-Location Description Programming will take place at the Ezra Prentice Housing Development
+Target Date 5/31/2024 Estimate the number and type of families that will benefit from the proposed activities the Boys and Girls Club expects to serve 50 youth with this program Location Description Programming will take place at the Ezra Prentiss Housing Development

-Planned Activities The B&G club is requesting funding to provide after school, teen and summer camp programming in the Ezra Prentic Homes Housing Authority locations.
-The after school program will serve 25-30 low to moderate income youth ages 6-12 and an additional 15-20 teens.
-During the summer months a full day summer camp will operate with an estimated 25-30 youth.
-The teen program will consist of a traveling program that travels to other Albany Housing locations, serving an additional 20 teens per site.